RetroAchievements/docs/docs/general/faq.md

 - On the achievement page:
   ![reset-achievements-1](/reset-achievements1.png)

-- On the game page (when you want or need to reset all unlocks in a game), hover over the percent complete:
+- On the game page (when you want or need to reset all unlocks in a game), hover or tap over the percent complete:
   ![reset-achievements-2](/reset-achievements2.png)

 - Near the bottom of your user settings page: